Control Denied: When Man and Machine Collide

-Schuldiner completed writing the last song for the second Control Denied album in March 2000 and signed with Hammerheart Records in December 2000.
+Schuldiner finished writing the second Control Denied album in March 2000 and signed with Hammerheart Records in December 2000.

 The second album (which began to be recorded at Morrisound with Jim Morris under the initial title of When Hate Strikes Down, but which was later tentatively titled When Man and Machine Collide), was partly recorded in November 2000.
 According to an interview with Hamm originally done in the Tampa Metal Music Examiner, Schuldiner and Christy had completed their tracks, while Hamm recorded three of his tracks before the funds were diverted to pay for Schuldiner's medical bills.
 The death of Schuldiner in 2001 put the recordings on hold.
 Remaining band members had expressed a wish to complete and release the material.
 However, there existed a longstanding legal dispute over the rights of the material with Hammerheart Records (Note: Hammerheart Records changed its name to Karmageddon Media in 2003, but changed it back in 2006.), further postponing the completion and release of the album.

 Schuldiner's mother, Jane, affirmed in January 2003 that the album would be released.
 Hammerheart indicated in a 2003 press release that it would release the "incomplete recordings", to which Schuldiner responded that it would be "sacrilege."
 Schuldiner initially announced in March 2004 that they would be uploaded and made available for free download.
 The following month, she indicated that rather than release the rehearsal tracks, the entire completed album should be released instead.
 Part of these incomplete recordings were released without authorization on the Zero Tolerance album, which was announced as the title by Karmageddon Media in March 2004.
 Schuldiner estate lawyer and Death manager Eric Greif settled all matters with the label by 2009, allowing for the possibility of completing the album.

 On December 4, 2010, Aymar released a statement saying that plans were being made to record and release the album, stating that Jim Morris of Morrisound Studios (with whom Chuck Schuldiner recorded several albums during his career) had been in contact with Greif to begin planning and booking studio time to record the remaining parts of When Man and Machine Collide.
 Plans were cut short by a break-in at Morrisound in the spring of 2011 that saw much of their equipment stolen, pushing back the completion of the album.
 An exploratory meeting between producer Jim Morris and guitarist Shannon Hamm was held in December 2012.
 Greif stated in October 2016 that the recordings would not be completed.
 The progressive metal band Black Water Sunset released a tribute album featuring re-recorded versions of the four leaked tracks in May 2024, marking what would have been Schuldiner's birthday.
-Di Giorgio stated in June 2025 interview that the band is still hoping to complete the album, though Aymar's death was a setback.
+Di Giorgio stated in a June 2025 interview that the band is still hoping to complete the album, though Aymar's death in 2023 was a setback.